-The media has a (loud) voice in debates over nationality (what it means to be "British" or "Chinese" for example) and also promotes certain values while devaluing others; the majority of English newspapers, even in 2022, 6 years after the Brexit referendum, still take a strident "anti- • promote changes in behaviour (such as European Community" stance, for example. campaigns against racism).
+The media has a (loud) voice in debates over nationality (what it means to be "British" or "Chinese" for example) and also promotes certain values while devaluing others; the majority of English newspapers, even in 2022, 6 years after the Brexit referendum, still take a strident "anti-European Community" stance, for example.

-Potter suggests this involves a process of habituation - the more people are exposed to positive sanctions that involve the use of certain images and ideas the greater the likelihood they will incorporate them into their personal value systems.
+Potter suggests this involves a process of habituation - the more people are exposed to certain images and ideas the greater the likelihood they will incorporate them into their personal value systems.